sdiehl/kaleidoscope/tutorial.md

 looking at the passes that Clang runs to get started.
 The “opt” tool allows us to experiment with passes from the command line, so we can see if they do anything.

-One important optimization pass is a "analysis pass" which will validate that the internal IR is well-formed.
+One important optimization pass is an "analysis pass" which will validate that the internal IR is well-formed.
 Since it quite possible (even easy!) to construct nonsensical or unsafe IR it is very good practice to validate our IR before attempting to optimize or execute it.
-To do we simply invoke the verify function with our active module.
+To do so, we simply invoke the verify function with our active module.

 ```haskell